Rob117/react-native-dynamic-cropper/README.md

 Then enter the project, yarn add this repo, pod install, open ios workspace in Xcode, go to pods/developmentPods/RNDynamicCropper/*, and edit those files. run react-native run-ios to observe changes.
 Profit.

 When you have the files working the way you want, clone the repo, change the files to match the above edited ones (check iOS/src/*), then PR.

+I have a script that automates the app setup with a working App.js, moving images to the correct places, etc.

+I will add it here soon.

 ## License